erikc5000/island-time/docs/basics/intervals.md

-# Time Intervals
+# Ranges and Intervals

 Kotlin offers first class support for ranges and Island Time takes full advantage of that, allowing you to model date ranges and time intervals in a way that feels natural.

-## Nomenclature: "Ranges" vs. "Intervals"
+## Terminology: "Ranges" vs. "Intervals"

-In Island Time, "ranges" are inclusive, implementing Kotlin's `ClosedRange`, while "intervals" are half-open with an exclusive end.
-When representing time-based intervals, precision differences (ie. millisecond vs nanosecond) can make an inclusive end troublesome to work with, so while you can create an interval from a closed range, it'll be stored, read, and written with an exclusive end.
+In Island Time, "ranges" are inclusive, implementing Kotlin's [`ClosedRange`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.ranges/-closed-range/) interface, while "intervals" are half-open with an exclusive end.
+When representing time-based intervals, precision differences (ie. millisecond vs. nanosecond) can make an inclusive end troublesome to work with, so while you can create an interval from a closed range, it'll be stored, read, and written with an exclusive end.

 ## `DateRange`